ShatrovOA/dtFFT/docs/usage.rst

 These settings allow fine-tuning of transposition strategies and GPU behavior.
 For example, disabling ``enable_mpi_backends`` mitigates memory leaks, while setting a custom ``stream`` integrates ``dtFFT`` with existing CUDA workflows.
 Refer to the Fortran, C and C++ API pages for detailed parameter specifications.

+.. note:: Some of the configurations described here can be overridden by environment variables, as detailed in the :ref:`Environment Variables<environ_link>` section.

 Following example creates config object, disables Z-slab, enables MPI Backends and sets custom stream: